 The Employee Retention Credit (ERC) was enacted in 2020 under the CARES Act and was significantly expanded and extended for the first three quarters of 2021 by the American Rescue Plan Act.
 The purpose of this refundable credit is to help businesses keep employees on payroll by offsetting some of the associated costs.
 ERC is conditional on the Organization meeting certain employer eligibility criteria, as well as incurring qualifying expenses with specific per-employee caps.
 As such, the Organization is accounting for the ERC as a conditional government grant under ASC 958-605.
-For the year ended December 31, 2021, the Organization met the conditions on eligibility and incurred qualified costs, which entitled it to an ERC of \$327,699 plus \$2,546 of related accrued interest which is reported in government grants with donor restrictions on the statements of activities and Employee Retention Credit receivable of \$330,245.
-In the year ended December 31, 2022, the Organization received repayment of \$92,075 of which \$89,878 represents ERC payments, \$2,515 is interest and a reduction of \$318 which was applied to underpayment of FICA taxes.
+For the year ended December 31, 2022, the Organization received repayment of \$92,075 of which \$89,878 represents ERC payments, \$2,515 is interest and a reduction of \$318 which was applied to underpayment of FICA taxes.
 The amount of \$248,523, which includes accrued interest of \$10,702 is reported in Employee Retention Credit receivable on the statements of financial position as of December 31, 2022.
-The Organization considers the entire amount to be fully collectible and was in fact received in May 2023.
+The Organization considered the entire amount to be fully collectible and was in fact received in May 2023.